 - Frozen fruit can save money.
 I buy frozen fruit in bulk at Costco.
 If I buy fresh fruit that I can’t finish before it goes bad, I freeze it!
 Less waste and more money saved.

-Beyond the required ingredients listed above, you have full creative license to make your very own keto milkshake.
-Some additional ingredients I love adding to my low carb smoothies include:
+Add-Ons – Beyond the required ingredients above, you have full creative license to make your very own low carb smoothies!
+Some additional ingredients to consider are:

-- Low Carb Nuts
+- Keto Nuts

 - Flax Seeds / Chia Seeds